junpeng2023/tmd_collection/terminal.md

 1.
 Ctrl+Shift+N
- --- to open a new folder in a folder
+ #-- to open a new folder in a folder

 2.
 F11
- --- to get or exit full screen modus otherwise unpossible to exit
+ #-- to get or exit full screen modus otherwise unpossible to exit

 3,
 Ctrl+A
- --- to get everything inside the file selected
+ #-- to get everything inside the file selected

+ 4.
+ Entf/delete
+ #-- to move files to trash quickly

 ## in vscode